- Last Activity:

 - Dive Equipment:

-- 15 liters steel bottle, 2x9 liters aluminium twin bottle (Aralu), a small 3 liters aluminium bottle, 6 Scubapro 109-156 second stages, 4 Scubapro MK5 first stages, one Scubapro MK20 first stage, 2 jackets, a number of suits, fins, masks.
-I also have a 200 bars air compressor, 3 Zodiacs, etc...
+- 15 liters steel tank, 2x9 liters aluminium twin tank (Aralu), a small 3 liters aluminium pony tank, 8 Scubapro 109-156 second stages, 5 Scubapro MK5 first stages, one Scubapro MK10 first stage, 1 Cressi jacket, 1 Coltri BP+Wing, a number of suits, fins, masks.
+I also have a 200 bars air compressor, 3 Zodiacs (MK2 compact, MK2 GT, MK3 Futura), one Evinrude 20HP engine, etc...

-Please note that when I started, in 1975, training here in Italy was done mostly using ARO (pure oxygen) rebreathers, namely the glorious Cressi mod.
+Please note that when I started scuba diving, in 1975, training here in Italy was done mostly using ARO (pure oxygen) CC rebreathers, namely the glorious Cressi mod.
 57B.

 - Diving Rebreathers Since:

-Then I moved to the Technisub in the eighties, and more recently I used the OMG Caimano IV (the rebreather adopted by Italian Navy Seals, called "COMSUBIN"), which is particularly silent.
+Then I moved to the Technisub "new ARO" in the eighties, and more recently I used the OMG Caimano IV (the rebreather adopted by Italian Navy Seals, called "COMSUBIN"), which is particularly silent.

 Doing research in underwater acoustics I need to use a very silent rebreather, for not disturbing the hydrophones...